Cocteau Twins were fortunate to have a handful of talented musicians and collaborators who supported them both in the studio and on tour.

 Faye Wong (Wangfei)

 For the Asia release of the LP Milk & Kisses, the band collaborated, however indirectly, with Chinese pop singer Faye Wong (Wangfei), who provided the lead vocals to the song “Serpentskirt” (with Elizabeth’s backing vocals intact).
-Over the years, Wong has recorded her own versions of Cocteau Twins songs, including “Know Who You Are at Every Age,” “Bluebeard,” and “Rilkean Heart,” as well as a song written by Simon and Robin entitled, “Amusement Park,” that was released after Cocteau Twins disbanded. (“Amusement Park,” having been written by Robin and Simon, sounds an awful lot like what a late Cocteau Twins song might have sounded, but both have said emphatically that it is not a track from the “unfinished album” they had been writing at the time of their breakup.)
+Over the years, Wong has recorded her own versions of Cocteau Twins songs, including “Know Who You Are at Every Age,” “Bluebeard,” “Rilkean Heart,” “Tranquil Eye,” and “Touch Upon Touch,” as well as a song written by Simon and Robin entitled, “Amusement Park,” which was released after Cocteau Twins disbanded. (“Amusement Park,” having been written by Robin and Simon, sounds an awful lot like how a late Cocteau Twins song might have sounded, but both have said emphatically that it is not a track from the “unfinished album” they had been writing at the time of their breakup.)